 Internal Link Options

-You can format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …

-No tutorial on adding content links would be complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding content links would be complete without showing you how to remove any links that you no longer want, so let’s cover this topic right now.

-To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ tool on the content editor menu as shown below
+To delete a hyperlink from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ button on the WordPress editor menu as shown below

-(Deleting both internal and external hyperlinks is easy … you even get choices!)
+(Deleting hyperlinks in WordPress is easy … you even get choices!)

-So far, we have looked at how to create links to content in WordPress manually using the inline link tool.
+So far, we have looked at how to create internal links to content manually using the inline linking tool.

-Are there WordPress plugins that can perform this work?
+Are there plugins for WordPress that can perform this job?

-Yes, there are!
-As we explain here, there are plugins that can do almost everything imaginable.
-And if you cannot find a plugin that does what you need, one can be created for you.
+Yes … Of course!
+As we explain in this article, there are plugins that can do almost everything imaginable.
+And if you cannot find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the kind of WordPress theme used on your website, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the kind of WordPress theme used on your website or blog, you can get additional SEO benefits from internal linking features such as: